Skip to content

 Pregnant women may (and should!) have plenty of benefits available to them at work, from paid leave to benefits for their new arrival.
 But gathering information on them all individually, while working hard and also preparing their personal life for a new baby, can be overwhelming.

-Proactively providing support so mothers-to-be know exactly what benefits they can access, how to use them, and anything they need offers them support and help when they deeply appreciate it.
+Proactively providing support so mothers-to-be in the workplace know exactly what benefits they can access, how to use them, and anything they need offers them support and help when they deeply appreciate it.
 That’s both a kind thing to do and a great way to retain a valued employee in the future.

 4. Ask Questions, Don’t Assume

-Sure, some pregnant women and new moms will want to step back a little from their work as they prepare for a big life shift.
+Sure, some pregnant women and new parents will want to step back a little from their work as they prepare for a big life shift.
 But many want to stay as ambitious and focused as ever and don’t want to hand any exciting projects over.

 Assuming a woman doesn’t care as much about work because she’s becoming a mother can be frustrating and even discriminatory, so avoid any unwarranted assumptions by simply asking directly what your colleague or report would prefer.